MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingPolicy.md

 Possible values are:

+- JoinWithAudioOnly
 - WatermarkWithDisplayName (default): Anonymous guests are prompted to enter a display name that will be used as their watermark.
+- WatermarkWithDisplayNameAndIP

 ```yaml
 Type: String